 IPTV, broadband content

-But apart from the technical characteristics, IPTV is a phenomenon that has had significant impact , essentially a “behavioural” one, on the television content market.
-The domestic centrality of the TV, the so-called linear TV, with its fixed time schedule and shared rituals, has lost its traditional supremacy to anytime, anywhere forms of utilization, with the growing possibility of watching programmes wherever a broadband connection is operative.
-In addition, IPTV has greatly contributed to another phenomenon, “deconstruction” of the programming schedule: the user is free to select what to watch and when to watch it.
+But apart from the technical characteristics, IPTV is a phenomenon that has had a significant impact, essentially a “behavioral” one, on the television content market.
+The domestic centrality of the TV, the so-called linear TV, with its fixed time schedule and shared rituals, has lost its traditional supremacy to anytime, anywhere forms of utilization, with the growing possibility of watching programs wherever a broadband connection is operative.
+In addition, IPTV has greatly contributed to another phenomenon, the “deconstruction” of the programming schedule: the user is free to select what to watch and when to watch it.
 A true revolution.
-In its continuous evolution and growing audience share, IPTV has inspired new business models, platforms and on demand services created primarily by television networks, TLC operators and new players specialising in pay on demand TV, mainly films and TV series.
+In its continuous evolution and growing audience share, IPTV has inspired new business models, platforms, and on-demand services created primarily by television networks, TLC operators, and new players specializing in pay-on-demand TV, mainly films and TV series.